-A linear relationship exists between exercise intensity and heart rate.
+A linear relationship between heart rate and exercise intensity exists.
 As exercise intensity increases, so does the heart rate.
 So one way to measure the intensity of your workout is to gauge how hard your heart is working.

 Your Maximum Heart Rate

 For example, a 30-year-old's MHR would be 220 minus 30, or 190.
 So 190 is the maximum number of times a 30-year-old's heart should beat each minute during exercise and physical activity.
 However, certain medications and physical factors can cause the MHR to be higher or lower.

 During low-intensity exercises, the heart beats well below its maximum rate.
 As exercise intensity increases, the heart rate moves closer to its maximum rate.
 Low-intensity exercises raise the heart rate to 40 to 50 percent of an individual's MHR.

 Target Heart Rate Zone

 For example, a 30-year-old planning to complete a moderate-intensity workout would have an MHR of 190 (220 minus 30) and the moderate workout's intensity would be 50 to 70 percent of the maximum heart rate.
 To compute the target heart rate, multiply 190 by 0.5 to get the lower range of the zone then multiply 190 by 0.7 to get the high end of the target zone.

-Determining Your Heart Rate When Exercising
+Determining Your Heart Rate

 An easy way to determine your heart rate and the intensity of your workout while exercising is to stop, take your pulse for 15 seconds then multiply that number by four.
 For example, while exercising, the same 30-year-old stopped and took his pulse by placing his index and third fingers over the radial artery in his wrist and counted 31 beats in 15 seconds.